AdamSpitz/AdamSpitz.github.io/pages/crypto-tech.md

 "What do you mean, scalability?"

-Right now, Ethereum can do about 12 transactions per second, and each transaction costs dollars (because transactions are basically auctioned off, so the apps that are willing to pay the most get them).

-That's good enough for some applications (like some financial ones), but many new applications (social media, gaming, etc.) become viable once we can do thousands or millions of transaction per second at a cost of less than a penny.
+Right now, Ethereum can do about 12 transactions per second, and each transaction is fairly expensive (dollars, not cents), because transactions are basically auctioned off, so the apps that are willing to pay the most get them.
+That's good enough for some applications (like some financial ones), but many new applications (social media, gaming, etc.) become viable once we can do thousands of transactions per second at a cost of less than a penny.

 "Why is making a scalable blockchain hard?
 I mean, Google and Twitter and Facebook and all the other big companies are running these huge web applications with gigantic databases; do you blockchain people just not know how to do that?"

 A blockchain has to run on a normal computer affordable to normal people.

-The whole point of a blockchain is that you (yes, you personally) can download a piece of software, run it on a normal affordable computer like a laptop or a desktop or a NUC or whatever, and that software will follow along with everything going on on the blockchain and make sure that everything happening is valid (following the rules), plus maybe you want it to participate in running the chain.
+The whole point of a blockchain is that you (yes, you personally) can download a piece of software, run it on a normal affordable computer like a laptop or a desktop, and that software will follow along with everything going on on the blockchain and make sure that everything happening is valid (following the rules), plus maybe you even want it to participate in running the chain.

 Ethereum intentionally limits its throughput to a manageable level.
-In particular, the main bottleneck is storage space. (e.g. If you want to run an Ethereum validator, the recommendation is to have a 2 TB SSD, which is on the high end of normal these days but still affordable.
+In particular, the main bottleneck right now is storage space. (e.g. If you want to run an Ethereum validator, the recommendation is to have a 2 TB SSD, which is on the high end of normal these days but still affordable.
 CPU and RAM don't need to be anything special.)
 Running a blockchain client requires a lot of storage space because you need to be able to follow along with all the new transactions that are happening and make sure that they're all valid, and for that you need to store the entire current state of the chain (which keeps getting bigger and bigger over time).
 We don't want it to get too big too fast, because then it wouldn't run on ordinary consumer hardware anymore.

+(There are also plans in progress for making "stateless" clients possible, so that you won't even need a large storage in order to fully follow along with verifying the chain; that kind of node ought to run even on a phone.)

 "Okay, but you've still got lots and lots of people running nodes, right?
 So doesn't it add up to a whole lot of computing power and storage space?"